 A Bishop score of 6 or less means an induction is not likely to be successful.
 Proceeding with induction in this instance is likely to cause great stress on your body and baby, which are obviously not ready for labor and could result in more medical interventions and increase the likelihood of C-section.

-Moms hoping to have a natural birth, even those who choose to have an induction should seek a Bishop score of 8 or higher for the best chances that labor happens on its own or that induction is successful.
+Moms planning have a natural birth, even those who choose to have an induction should seek a Bishop score of 8 or higher for the best chances that labor happens on its own or that induction is successful.

 Although we don’t always have control of our birthing situations, your best chance at achieving a natural birth is to educate yourself as much as possible.
 Stay informed about every aspect of your pregnancy and let your doctor know you wish to be involved in all decisions about your labor and delivery.
 This requires you to have knowledge of things that can sometimes seem trivial, like knowing your Bishop score and how to use a Bishop score calculator.